billwheatley/developer-efficiency-blog/README.md

 ### Production Efficiency and Future Costs

-When you think about costs for me I am mostly thinking about professional hosting, what does it cost to run this in production?
+When I think about costs for me I am mostly thinking about professional hosting, what does it cost to run this in production?

-Since a Jekyll blog in production is just serving up static HTML with nginx, there is relatively low cpu, memory and disk space required.
+Since a Jekyll blog in production is just serving up static HTML with nginx, there is relatively low cpu, memory and disk space required to that.

 Certainly compared to a WordPress that has to run a database, and an application to generate the HTML on the fly for every request.
 You could cache pages in WordPress with a plugin but that is now an additional component on top of all that.